benySuho/Advanced-Programming-Final-Project/README.md

 # Advanced Programming Project

-## Overview
+## Background
-This project is part of an advanced programming course and involves developing a generic HTTP server capable of handling various HTTP requests such as GET and POST.
-The server performs different operations based on client requests and provides dynamic, interactive views.
+This project is part of an advanced programming course aimed at developing a deep understanding of essential software design patterns and architectures.
+The primary focus is on implementing a generic HTTP server capable of handling various types of HTTP requests, including GET and POST.

+The core objective is to build a versatile system that can support a publisher/subscriber architecture for computational graph processing.
+In this setup, nodes in the graph represent different computational tasks that operate concurrently.
+Each node’s output serves as the input for other nodes, enabling the execution of complex calculations.

 ## Installation